quicksnac/Demo-repo/README.md

 #Demo

-This is my first attempt at using
+This is my first attempt at using!